deis/workflow/src/understanding-deis/concepts.md

 ## Applications

-Deis is designed around the concept of an [application][], or app.
+Workflow is designed around the concept of an [application][], or app.

-Applications live on a cluster where they use [Containers][] to service requests.
+Applications can come in three forms.
+First, as collection of source files stored in a Git repository.
+Second, as a Dockerfile, which describes how to build your app.
+Third, a reference to an already built Docker Image, hosted on a remote repository.

-Developers use applications to push code, change configuration, scale processes, view logs, run admin commands and much more.
+Applications are always given a unique name for easy reference.
+Workflow also tracks other related information for your application including any domain names, SSL Certificates and developer provided configuration.

 ## Build, Release, Run